 Read the full article here.

-S&P Global Ratings launched recently its ESG Evaluation tool, a new benchmark providing a cross-sector, relative analysis of an entity’s capacity to operate successfully in the future based.
-The ESG Evaluation scoring system is grounded in how environmental, social and governance (ESG) factors could affect stakeholders, and the potential for these factors to have material financial impact.
+S&P Global Ratings recently launched its ESG Evaluation.
+The tool provides a cross-sector, relative analysis of an entity’s capacity to operate successfully in the future and is grounded in how environmental, social, and governance (ESG) factors could affect its stakeholders and potentially lead to a material financial impact.

-“The ESG Evaluation aims to deliver a forward-looking view that sets a new holistic benchmark in sustainability,” says Michael Wilkins, managing director and head of sustainable finance, at S&P Global Ratings.
+“The ESG Evaluation aims to deliver a forward-looking view that sets a new holistic benchmark in sustainability,” said Michael Wilkins, Managing Director and Head of Sustainable Finance, S&P Global Ratings.

-Following Moorgate outreach, the launch has been covered by: Markets Media, MarketWatch, PR Newswire, Sustainable Brands, Global Banking & Finance Review, Environmental Finance, Institutional Asset Manager, The Asset, Business Green, Global Capital, Edie.net, and ETFWorld
+Following Moorgate outreach, the launch was covered by: Markets Media, Global Banking & Finance Review, Environmental Finance, Institutional Asset Manager, The Asset, Business Green, Global Capital here, here and here, Edie.net, and ETFWorld.

 In a commentary for Brink News, Julyana Yokota, Director of Infrastructure Ratings at S&P Global Ratings, highlights the geopolitical and regulatory risks that are driving a shift in investor sentiment towards Latin American infrastructure.